Java Programming Day 6

 }

-• Here, the array size is not fixed; it depends on user input.
+• Array size is dynamic based on user input.

-• Always remember to clear the scanner buffer with scanner.nextLine() after numeric input.
+• Always clear the buffer after numeric input using scanner.nextLine().

 javaCopyEditimport java.util.Scanner;